 By Ivan G. Shreve, Jr.

 Radio historian and Radio Spirits contributor Jim Widner once asked humorously of today’s birthday celebrant “Any detective he didn’t play?” in a 2013 article of the Radio Recall newsletter.
-Jim is referring to actor Santos Ortega, born in New York City on this date in 1899.
+Jim is referring to actor Santos Ortega, born in New York City in 1899.
 Ortega was a true radio veteran who did emote on a variety of the medium’s most popular crime dramas, and in later years enjoyed a long-running gig on one of the small screen’s best remembered daytime soaps…the preparation for which began in radio as well.

 Santos was born to Isabella Corbett and Rafael Ortega—Rafael was a cigar maker by trade, and that might be where his son picked up his stogie smoking habit (many of Ortega’s publicity photos feature him with cigar in hand).
 Educated in Manhattan, Santos briefly entertained ambitions of being a clergyman, and studied for the priesthood at the Christian Brothers Seminary in Pocantico Hills, NY for a couple years before changing his mind.
 No, it was the actor’s life for the young Santos; he first appeared in an “extravaganza” at the old Hippodrome Theater before eventually landing roles in such Broadway productions as What’s the Use and What Never Dies.